sycamore-rs/sycamore/examples/README.md

 trunk serve
 ```

-Now open up `localhost:8080` in your browser to see "Hello World!".
+Now open up `localhost:8080` in your browser to see the example running locally.

 ## Example List